praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 ![](https://github.com/praveensirvi1212/DevSecOps-project/blob/main/Images/slack.png)
 1. click on Add Jenkins CI Integration
 1.  go down  to step 3 and copy Integration Token Credential ID and save it somewhere
-1. go down to Integration Settings and copy the Token and save it somewhere
 1. click on Save settings

 ### Stage-08: Slack Configuration for ArgoCD